| |

 How to Make These Overnight Oats Foolproof

-• Whisk the wet ingredients until completely smooth
+• Whisk the wet ingredients until completely smooth before adding anything dry.

-• Take your time mixing in the protein powder to avoid clumps
+• Take your time mixing in the protein powder to avoid clumps.

 Letting them chill overnight gives the best texture.